The story behind the artwork

 Nature has always been really important to Kristjana.
 Icelandic nature can be stark and unforgiving with a muted yet very rich extraordinary palette of colours including blacks, whites and greys which Kristjana now appreciates, lends it a unique and mesmeric beauty.
 The landscape is sparse with trees or bushes only growing in a few locations.
 Reactively, Kristjana takes great inspiration from the towering scale of trees and the vibrancy of flora and fauna from more temperate climates.
 Kristjana enjoys playing with colours in her work; the elements of colour in nature bring her pieces to life.

-Printed in our studio in London, using the highest quality archival paper (Matt Smooth Fine Art Cotton 300gsm) and highest quality inks (giclée), to ensure you are able to enjoy your print for years to come.
+Printed in our studio in London on Matt Smooth Fine Art Cotton 300 gsm, using giclée inks to ensure you are able to enjoy your print for years to come.
+All prints come with a physical Certificate of Authenticity.

 Edition of 225, signed and numbered by the artist.